Who will take the reins and build on Natalie Bennett's legacy?

 Lucas is the only female candidate in what is a very male-dominated race, which could add to her appeal, while Lambeth-based Bartley is the founder of the progressive Christian think tank Ekklesia, standing down as Co-Director this year to run for leader of the party.

 Their campaign has undoubtedly been the most prominent, using the high profile of both to great advantage.
 While this initially sparked concerns that the election could turn out to be a mere ‘coronation’, the relatively wide field suggests this isn’t the case – although, admittedly, few come close to the popularity and visibility of this joint ticket.

 Anything could happen though – don’t underestimate Greens’ love of an underdog.

 Voting closes on the 25 August, so there’s still a month to go of voting.
 Given the low turnout for leadership elections (under 3,000 people voted in 2014, albeit with a smaller membership at the time), every vote is going to count.

 Josiah Mortimer is a contributing editor at Left Foot Forward and works for the Electoral Reform Society.
 Follow him on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.